devs-on-remote/shortcut/README.md

 1. You record your script or copy an existing one to the directory.

-2. Execute saved script - it will open in a separate tabs.
+2. Execute saved script - it will open in a separate tab/s.

 ## Install with homebrew: